⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 In this post, we’ve looked at Shopify and its advantages and limitations for creating a custom e-commerce website.
 We then looked at an alternative setup, Headless Commerce, where you can still use Shopify’s excellent e-commerce features and backend while pairing it with a custom frontend and a headless CMS like Prismic to give you the freedom to design your website as you wish.

-Finally, if you would like to learn more about Prismic, check out the Prismic Academy, and to learn more about headless architecture, be sure to check out our Headless 101 Series.
+I hope you found this post interesting and helpful!
+If you would like to learn more about Prismic, check out the Prismic Academy, and to learn more about headless architecture, be sure to check out our Headless 101 Series.

 Thank you for reading.